-- You will find the Surfshark add-on.
-Click on three dots and choose Manage.
+- Here you will find the Surfshark add-on.
+Click on the three dots and choose Manage.

 - You will find a setting to Run in Private Windows.
-Choose to allow.
+Choose Allow.

-Now you will be able to use Surfhark browser extensions in Incognito and Private browser windows as well.
+Congratulations - now you will be able to use the Surfhark browser extensions on Incognito and Private Browsing mode as well!

 If you have any further questions, our customer success team will help you 24/7 over live chat or email.